postsharp/Metalama.Documentation/content/conceptual/using/understanding-your-code-with-aspects.md

 [!code-csharp[](~\code\DebugDemo3\Program.cs)]

-the example shows a method that gets customer details from the database as an XML string.
-There can be many problems connecting to a database and therefore a `Retry` aspect makes sense and it is better to log these.
-So `Log` aspect also makes sense.
-However, the order in which these aspects will be applied is determined by the aspect author.
+The example shows a method that gets customer details from the database as an XML string.
+There can be many problems connecting to a database; therefore, a `Retry` aspect makes sense, and it is better to log these.
+So the `Log` aspect also makes sense.
+However, it is the role of the aspects' author to determine the order in which these aspects will be applied.
 As a user of these aspects, you need not worry about them.

 CodeLense also displays a clickable link to show the transformed code and original code side by side.

 ## Previewing generated code

-To preview the change click on the link `Preview Transformed Code` It will show the result like this:
+To preview the change, click on the link `Preview Transformed Code` It will show the result like this:

 ![Metalama_Diff_Side_by_Side](images/lama_diff_side_by_side.png)

 > [!NOTE]
-> This preview dialog can also be opened by pressing `Ctrl + K` followed by `0`
+> This preview dialog can also be opened by pressing `Ctrl + K` followed by `0`.

 The screenshot shows the source of `FlakyMethod` and the modified code by the `[Log]` aspect.
 However, you can see that the command shows the entire file in its original and modified version side by side.